azl397985856/frontend-test/README.md

 if you do(actually you did), try mock.
 More advance, try to limit the side effect(here is IO and UI) into a small area, functional programming is good at it.

+Well written automated tests always act as a good bug report when they fail, but few developers spend time to think about what information a good bug report needs.([Rethinking Unit Test Assertions](https://medium.com/javascript-scene/rethinking-unit-test-assertions-55f59358253f) by @Eric Elliott)

+There are 5 questions every unit test must answer.
+I’ve described them in detail before, so we’ll just skim them this time:

+1. What is the unit under test (module, function, class, whatever)?
+2. What should it do?
+(Prose description)
+3. What was the actual output?
+4. What was the expected output?
+5. How do you reproduce the failure?

 ### integration test
 also, before we diving into what integration test is.
 Let's determin why we need it.